-When I first moved to Colorado five years ago, I was a lost, starry-eyed girl.
+When I first moved to Colorado at age 18, I was a lost, starry-eyed girl.
 I was homesick, lonely, anxious and depressed.
 These persistent feelings weighed on me and brought me to doubt my decision to even come to Colorado in my pursuit to earn two engineering degrees.
 These feelings and doubts did not begin to subside until I met Jessi, a girl who lived on the floor below me in my dorm Freshman year of school.

 Jessi was a real blessing in my life.
 Looking back now, I probably would have transferred back to Texas if I had not found the kind of friend I found in Jessi.
 She was the friend strangers swear you two “have been friends since kindergarten,” because “you are just too similar.”
 Because you have the same values.
 Because you spend hours with each other talking about life and love and all of your worries and woes together.
 Jessi was the friend I told everything to without judgement or fear.